 One of the most amazing locations to teach English abroad, Mexico is a kaleidoscope of culture, food and people.
 And best of all, it has millions of people eager to learn English.

-1. Get the Proper ESL Teacher Requirements
+1. Essential ESL Teacher Requirements for Mexico

 One of the most common questions when it comes to teaching English in Mexico is, “Do I need a degree in teaching?” or “Do I need any degree at all?”

 You might be surprised to learn that you don’t.
 However, a four-year degree will help you get higher paying ESL jobs, but it’s not a requirement.
-In fact, you really just need to be a native English speaker and a TEFL certificate showing you completed some form of teacher training.
+In fact, you really just need to be a native English speaker and hold a TEFL certificate showing you completed some form of teacher training.

 You can easily sign up for a TEFL certificate course in Mexico before launching your teaching career.
 They are normally a month long and cover the skills you’ll need to be successful in any classroom setting.
 Expat website, Go Abroad, has a comprehensive list of TEFL courses in Mexico.